FastRobotsCornell/FastRobots-2025/docs/labs/Lab3.md

    - The distanceSensor.checkForDataReady() routine can be called to check when new data is available.
    - How fast does your loop execute, and what is the current limiting factor?

-10. Finally, edit your work from Lab 1, such that you can record time-stamped ToF data for a set period of time, and then send it over Bluetooth to your computer.
+10. Finally, edit your work from Lab 1, such that you can record time-stamped ToF data and IMU data for a set period of time, and then send it over Bluetooth to your computer.

 11. Include a plot of the ToF data against time.

+12. Include a plot of the IMU data against time.

 ### Additional tasks for 5000-level students:

-12. Many distance sensors are based on infrared trasmission.
+13. Many distance sensors are based on infrared trasmission.
    - Discuss a couple, highlight the differences in their fuctionality and the pros/cons of each.
    - Check and discuss whether the ToF sensor is sensitive to different colors and textures.